Week 10: Dancing With Dez

+Whether it may be due to a poorly thrown pass or a pass being bobbled by the intended target, Tony Romo is currently adorned with the notorious crown of leading the league in interceptions with 13.
 Last year’s sleeper, DeMarco Murray, struggled early this season, then inured his foot in Week 6.
 Nonetheless, it has been Dez Bryant that has received much of the blame for Dallas’ struggles this season.
 Hype has not been a stranger to Bryant since he debuted in the NFL.

 However, his off-the-field issues during the offseason mixed with inconsistency week-to-week has resulted in heightened doubt for his owners.
 After apparently saving Dallas with a diving end zone catch as time expired in Week 8, he suffered an injured hip while watching the referees reverse their decision on his score, thus awarding the victory to the New York Giants.
 After dancing late into the night at a club before Week 9 to celebrate his birthday, it was assumed that the receiver was healthy.
 Whether his hip hindered him or not, Bryant disappointed again with one catch for the game.
 He is a must-start, but good luck dancing with Bryant this season.